-In addition, monitoring of all service providers is conducted biennially by the State DD Division and P&A staff.
-To assess the effectiveness of training regarding Reporting Determination Guidelines, staff from the DD Division and P & A reviews a sample of incident reports to determine if targeted retraining is needed.
+In addition, monitoring of all service providers is conducted at least every 3 years by the State DD Section.
+To assess the effectiveness of training regarding Reporting Determination Guidelines, staff from the DD Section reviews a sample of incident reports to determine if targeted retraining is needed.